Security lockdown in place in Indian-controlled Kashmir

-SRINAGAR, India (AP) — An indefinite security lockdown was in place in the Indian-controlled portion of divided Kashmir on Monday, with thousands of newly deployed soldiers camping in police stations and government buildings around the increasingly tense region.
+SRINAGAR, India (AP) — An indefinite security lockdown was in place in the Indian-controlled portion of divided Kashmir on Monday, stranding millions in their homes as authorities also suspended some internet services and deployed thousands of fresh troops around the increasingly tense region.

+Around midnight, government forces laid steel barricades and razor wire on roads and intersections to cut off neighborhoods in Srinagar, the region’s main city.
+The government issued a security order banning public meetings, rallies and movement and said schools would be closed.

-The deployment in recent days adds at least 10,000 troops in Kashmir, to what was already one of the world’s most militarized regions.
+The security deployment in recent days adds at least 10,000 soldiers and other forces in Kashmir, to what was already one of the world’s most militarized regions.
 India also has ordered thousands of tourists and Hindu pilgrims to leave the region.

 The measures have sparked fears that New Delhi is planning to scrap an Indian constitutional provision that forbids Indians from outside the region from buying land in the Muslim-majority territory.
 Kashmiris fear the measures would be a prelude to doing away with the region’s special status and intensifying an ongoing crackdown against anti-India dissenters.